TCNOco/TcNo-Acc-Switcher/README.md

 *Wastes no time closing, switching and restarting Steam and other platforms.*<br />
 **NOTE:** Not created for cheating purposes.
 All it does is change accounts.
 Use it as you see fit, accepting responsibility.

-# STABLE VERSION

-New users should use the Download button above, or click [HERE](https://github.com/TcNobo/TcNo-Acc-Switcher/releases/latest).
-You'll also need the .NET Framework 4.8 Runtime, below.

-## Required runtimes (Download and install)

--   Microsoft .NET Framework 4.8 Runtime: [Web Installer](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer), [Offline Installer](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-offline-installer), [Other languages](https://dotnet.microsoft.com/download/dotnet-framework/net48)

-**Running the program:**
-After installing using the installer, or downloading your .zip (portable version) from the [GitHub Releases](https://github.com/TcNobo/TcNo-Acc-Switcher/releases) page, extract everything to a folder of your choice and run `TcNo Account Switcher.exe`

-> If [HardenTools](https://github.com/securitywithoutborders/hardentools) was used, ensure that cmd.exe (Command Prompt) access is still allowed; if access is denied, TcNo Account Switcher will encounter a fatal unhandled exception (crash).

 # New beta version

 The new Beta version is available for testing.
 Please report any and all bugs, as well as steps to recreate them into the Issues section, or the `#bug-report` channel under `TCNO ACCOUNT SWITCHER` section on the [Community Discord](https://s.tcno.co/AccSwitcherDiscord).
 Download the Beta in the Discord (This is to prevent confusion here)